ESCALA Builds Futures

 __________________________

 ESCALA includes the programs of what was the Sustainable Preservation Initiative, or SPI.
 While ESCALA’s primary focus is to provide business education and support, many of SPI’s earlier projects were located close to endangered archaeological sites.
 By supporting local entrepreneurs to build sustainable businesses, we also help create stronger communities and preserve archaeological and cultural heritage.
-ESCALA gives admission preferences to students living near archaeological and heritage sites, and works closely with cultural heritage authorities such as INAH in Mexcio.
+ESCALA gives admission preferences to students living near archaeological and heritage sites and works closely with cultural heritage authorities such as INAH in Mexico.

 Entrepreneurs in Peru talk about their experience attending ESCALA Business School designed to help marginalized small business owners and artisans grow their enterprises.

-During the COVID-19 pandemic spreads, t the world's poorest and most vulnerable people wereat greatest risk - including many of the entrepreneurs trained by ESCALA in Peru, Tanzania, Bulgaria, and Guatemala.
+During the COVID-19 pandemic spreads, the world's poorest and most vulnerable people wereat greatest risk - including many of the entrepreneurs trained by ESCALA in Peru, Tanzania, Bulgaria, and Guatemala.
 However, thanks to the tremendous support for ESCALA’s COVID-19 Relief Fund, entrepreneurs and artisans had the resources to step up as local leaders, keeping their families and communities safe.
 And they continue to thrive today.

 Watch the 2016 TEDx talk by our Executive Director, Larry Coben.
 Learn our history, our programs, why they work, what we have learned, and some of the inspiring stories of hope and change of the many artisans and entrepreneurs we support!